shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 - I mention a few more in Email 4 listed in the [FAQs](#faq) section.

 #### Research jobs in India offered to undergrads
-Not a lot of product research groups that I know of where academic-style research happens, with publications at good venues as a goal.
+I don't know a lot of product research groups where academic-style research happens, with publications at good venues as one of its goals.
 The orgs I list below may no longer maintain active research groups/fit the above criteria.
 You should definitely reach out to the founders directly (these are typically small orgs) and check with them.
 Also note - these are mostly jobs in computer science, since that's the field I'm most familiar with.